Apelon-VA/va-isaac-docs/README.md

 ISAAC requires modern supporting software - this means Java 8, and Maven 3.x or newer.

 ##Projects
 Currently, there are 12 projects - each with its own repository - each independently versioned.
+Note, the order here is also the order the projects need to be built in, if you want to build the entire code stack.

 - va-isaac-docs - https://github.com/Apelon-VA/va-isaac-docs.git
   - This project - developer documentation